Virginia Tech vs. Duke NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Virginia Tech and its opponents have scored at least 51 points -- this matchup's point total -- only twice this season.
+- Virginia Tech and its opponents have combined for 51 points -- this matchup's point total -- just two times this year.

-- Duke and its opponents have combined to score more than 51 points in seven of nine games this season.
+- Saturday's total is 4.3 points higher than the combined 46.7 PPG average of the two teams.

-- The two teams combine to average 46.7 points per game, 4.3 less than the total in this contest.
+- The 57.4 points per game these two squads have allowed to opponents this season are 6.4 more than the 51 over/under in this contest.

-- These two squads surrender a combined 57.4 points per game, 6.4 more than this contest's over/under.

 - The Hokies and their opponents have scored an average of 52.7 points per game in 2021, 1.7 more than Saturday's total.

-- In 2021, games involving the Blue Devils have averaged a total of 62.5 points, 11.5 more than the set total in this contest.
+- In 2021, games involving the Blue Devils have averaged a total of 62.5 points, 11.5 more than the set over/under in this contest.

 Virginia Tech Stats and Trends